 Oscar® Winner for Best Picture, Best Supporting Actor – Mahershala Ali, and Best Original Screenplay!

 When Tony Lip (Viggo Mortensen), a bouncer from an Italian-American neighborhood in the Bronx, is hired to drive Dr. Don Shirley (Mahershala Ali), a world-class Black pianist, on a concert tour from Manhattan to the Deep South, they must rely on “The Green Book” to guide them to the few establishments that were then safe for African-Americans.
 Confronted with racism, danger-as well as unexpected

-Opens Friday, December 21 at the Michigan!
-Sneak Preview Thursday!
+Opens Friday, March 22 at the Michigan!
+Sneak preview Thursday!

 Join us for a special sing-along screening with onscreen lyrics!

 Inspired by the imagination of P.T.
 Barnum and with music composed by Oscar, Grammy, Tony, and Golden Globe Award-winning songwriters Benj Pasek & Justin Paul, who also graduated from U of M!
 The Greatest Showman is an original musical that celebrates the birth of show business & tells of a visionary who rose from nothing to create a spectacle that became a worldwide sensation.
 Sing